-If you want to swim and feel burning hot white sand between your toes but enjoy having the amenities that a city of 250,000 has to offer then Sihanoukville has lots of beaches of its own.
+If you want to swim in the warm waters and feel powdery white sand between your toes but enjoy having the amenities that a city of 250,000 has to offer then Sihanoukville has lots of beaches of its own.
 Being located on a peninsula means Sihanoukville is almost surrounded by them and each has its own different charm and personality.
-From sunrise beaches to sunset beaches, loud tourist beaches to quiet local beaches, party-all-night beaches to sipping-cocktails-at-sunset beaches there is bound to be stretch of sand to suit you and most hotels are situated just minutes from a beach while all beaches are reachable by motorbike within ten minutes from downtown 'Snooky' .
+From sunrise beaches to sunset beaches, loud tourist beaches to quiet local beaches, party-all-night beaches to sipping-cocktails-at-sunset beaches there is bound to be stretch of sand to suit you and most hotels are situated just minutes from a beach while all beaches are reachable by motorbike within ten minutes from downtown ‘Snooky’.

 Apparently some people rent a room in a hotel but don’t sleep during the night time.
 Many of the bars around town operate 24 hours a day during the high season and quite a few stay open 24/7 all-year round.
 Alcohol is cheap and somewhere there is always a party going on.
 Most of this happens around Serendipity and Ochheuteal but you can always find a bar or two open on Victory Hill at four in the morning and there are sometimes all-night parties going down on Otres Beach too.
 On the island of Koh Rong around the main pier there are numerous late-night bars but if you are looking for tranquility, peace and quiet then Koh Rong Samloem island has beautiful beaches unpolluted by noise or light.

 Not the party type?
 Well you can chill as well.
 Reggae still blares out from some beach bars and the laid-back atmosphere can be found by either heading out towards one of the islands or the quieter beaches so whether swinging in a hammock gazing out to sea or kicking back down on Otres beach a stress-free time can be had by one and all.